Luthey-Schulten-Lab/Lattice_Microbes/README.md

 ## Modules

-**jLM** is a module used for constructing cell geomtries and defining reaction and diffusion rules for a RDME simualtion with a python/jupyter notebook interface.
+**jLM** is a python/jupyter notebook interface used for constructing cell geomtries and defining reaction and diffusion rules for a RDME simualtion.
 Experimental data, such as cell organization from cryo-electron tomograms, can be incorporated into simulation cell geometry also using region builder functions.

-**pyLM** can define well-stirred reaction systems without diffusion to be simulated using the CME with a python interface.
+**pyLM** is a python interface used to define well-stirred reaction systems without diffusion to be simulated using the CME.

 ## Solvers

-*GillespieDSolver*
+**GillespieDSolver** is the Gillespie direct chemical master equation solver for well-stirred simulations

-*MpdRdmeSolver*
+**MpdRdmeSolver** is the base version of the multi-particle diffusion reaction-diffusion master equation solver for spatial simulations

-*IntMpdRdmeSolver*
+**IntMpdRdmeSolver** is the MpdRdmeSolver, but particle indexes are stored as 32-bit numbers rather than 8-bit.
+This is used for systems with many types of molecules and intermediates.

-*MGPUMpdRdmeSolver*
+**MGPUMpdRdmeSolver** is the multi-GPU MpdRdmeSolver which is used to divide the simulation space for one spatial simulation across multiple GPUs.

 ## Resources